jagui1/battleship/README.md

 * Currently uses CLI to get input and play game - plan to update in future with GUI using TKinter
 * Currently only single ships - plan to make ships actual game size
-* Currently only one player - plan to make it multiplayer